On the Sensitivity of the Lasso to the Number of Predictor Variables: Empirical Study

 The main goal of our simulations is to understand the behavior of the infeasible optimal loss for the Lasso as $p$ and $n$ vary.
 To measure the deterioration in optimal loss we consider the optimal loss ratio

 which compares the minimum loss based on $p$ predictors to the minimum loss based on the true set of $p_0$ predictors.
 These $p_0$ predictors have nonzero coefficients.
 All other coefficients are zero.
 Here $p_0 < p$ and the $p_0$ true predictors are always a subset of the $p$ predictors.
-We focus on cases where $p$ is large or is getting large in order to be consistent with high-dimensional frameworks.
+We focus on cases where $p$ is large or grows with $n$ in order to be consistent with high-dimensional frameworks.

+By the definition of $\lambda_p^*$, the oracle inequalities in the literature also apply to $L_p(\lambda_p^*)$.
+In what follows, we compare the empirical performance of the optimal loss (computed over the default grid of $\lambda$ values) to two established bounds.
+First, by applying Corollary 6.2 in \citet{buhlmann11},

+with probability greater than $1-2e^{-t^2/2}$ for any constant $t > 0$, where $\psi_0$ is a constant that satisfies a compatibility condition.
+This condition places a restriction on the minimum eigenvalue of $\mX^T \mX/n$ for a restricted set of coefficients and it's sufficient to take $\psi_0=1$ for an orthogonal design matrix.
+Second, by Theorem 6.2 in \citet{bickel10},

+with probability at least $1-p^{1-A^2/8}$ for any constant $A > 0$, where $\kappa$ is a constant tied to a restricted eigenvalue assumption.
+For orthogonal predictors, $\kappa=1$.
+In the simulations, $t$ and $A$ are both set so that the bounds hold with at least 95 percent probability.
+Since these bounds also depend on $p$, we study if the deterioration in optimal loss is adequately predicted by these bounds by comparing the observed optimal loss ratio to the loss bound ratio.
+Here we define the loss bound ratio to be the ratio that compares each bound based on $p$ predictors to the corresponding bound based on $p_0$ predictors.
+The results based on (\ref{e:bound1}) and (\ref{e:bound2}) are similar in the simulation examples in Sections~\ref{S:orthog-pred} and~\ref{S:indep-pred}, so only the results for (\ref{e:bound1}) are reported.

+In addition to the infeasible optimal loss, we also consider the performance of the Lasso when tuned using 10-fold CV.
+For each simulation, we denote the CV-selected $\lambda$ by $\lambda_p^{CV}$ with corresponding loss $L_p(\lambda_p^{CV})$.
+The CV loss ratio is then computed as

+Although the bounds in equations~(\ref{e:bound1}) and~(\ref{e:bound2}) are not guaranteed to hold for $\lambda^{CV}_p$, we compare the observed CV loss ratios to the loss bound ratios to determine how well they predict the Lasso's performance in practice.